stclib/STC/docs/ccommon_api.md

 ### c_forvar, c_fordefer, c_forbuffer
 General ***defer*** mechanics for resource acquisition.
-These macros allows to specify the release of the resource where the resource acquisition is made.
-This ensures that resources are released after usage.
+These macros allows to specify the release of the resource near the resource acquisition, and makes it easier to verify that resources will be released.

 **Note**: These macros are one-time executed **for**-loops. ***Only*** use `continue` in order to break out of a `c_forvar` / `c_fordefer`-block. ***Do not*** use `return`, `goto` or `break`, as it will prevent the `release`-statement to be executed at the end.
 The same applies for `c_forbuffer`.
+This is not particular to the `c_for*()` macros, as one must always make sure to unwind temporary allocated resources before `return` in C.

+The **c_forbuffer** uses stack memory if buffer is <= to 256 bytes, othewise it uses the slower heap memory.

 | Usage                            | Description                                       |
 |:---------------------------------|:--------------------------------------------------|